ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ### Behavior

 * If `autoVerifySubscription` is enabled in `websubhub:ServiceConfig` and the developer marks the subscription as auto-verifiable, the hub skips the subscription intent verification step.
-* If `autoVerifySubscription` is disabled and the developer marks the subscription as auto-verifiable, the hub follows the standard challenge-response verification process.
+* If `autoVerifySubscription` is disabled and the developer marks the subscription as auto-verifiable, the `websubhub:Controller` will throw and error saying marking subscription as auto-verifiable but the configuration has not been turned-on.
 * If `autoVerifySubscription` is enabled and the subscription is not explicitly marked as auto-verifiable, the hub follows the standard challenge-response verification process.
 * If `autoVerifySubscription` is disabled and the subscription is not explicitly marked as auto-verifiable, the hub follows the standard challenge-response verification process.